dotnetcore/FlubuCore/docs/en/build-script-runner.md

 In .NET you run flubu build scripts with console application flubu.exe.
 Add Flubu.Runner nuget to get the console application.

 In .NET core you run flubu build scripts with dotnet command line tool or global tool.
-Add FlubuCore nuget.
-You also have to add dotnet-flubu as dotnet cli tool reference to project.
-How to add it as dotnet cli tool see getting started section.
+How to install tools see [Getting started section]

 ### **Usage**

 .NET core usage: `dotnet flubu {TargetToExecute} {Flubu options} {build script arguments}`